-Infant health:
+Infant health

-- It is very important to avoid making too many positive comments about a baby's general health: - Among traditional Hmong, saying a baby is pretty or cute may be seen as a threat because of fears that spirits will be attracted to the child and take it away. - Some traditional Latinos will avoid praise to avoid attracting the evil eye. - Some Vietnamese consider profuse praise as mockery. - It is often better to focus on the quality of the mother's care (for example, "The baby looks like you take care of him well.")
+- It is very important to avoid making too many positive comments about a baby's general health: - Among traditional Hmong, saying a baby is pretty or cute may be seen as a threat because of fears that spirits will be attracted to the child and take it away. - Some traditional Latinos will avoid praise to avoid attracting the evil eye. - Some Vietnamese consider profuse praise as mockery.

 Talking about a new baby is an excellent time to introduce the idea that preventive medicine should be a regular part of the new child's experience.
 Well-baby visits may be an entirely new concept to some new mothers from other countries.
 Protective immunizations are often the most accepted form of preventive medicine.
-It may be helpful to explain well baby visits and checkups as a kind of extension of the immunization process.
+It may be helpful to explain well-baby visits and checkups as a kind of extension of the immunization process.